-A new type of benefit, for working age people only, called Universal Credit, is coming in February 2015.
+A new type of benefit, for working age people only, called Universal Credit, is coming from May 2015.
 It will bring together the main out of work benefits:

 It will be paid once a month into your bank account, in the same way as a salary.

 You will no longer be paid housing benefit and you will need to arrange to pay your rent yourself.
 You will need to make sure you can pay all your bills.
 Paying your rent is a priority payment because if you do not pay it, and get into arrears, you could lose your home.